FARA 83: Main characteristics

 The FARA-83 was mostly inspired by the Beretta AR70 (Model of 1982).
 Features include a folding buttstock and tritium sights for aiming in low light conditions; the rifle uses a proprietary 30-round Beretta AR70 magazine (early issue), and has a trigger group that enables semi-automatic and fully automatic fire.

-In Popular Culture
+In popular culture

-The FARA 83 is featured in the first-person shooter video game, Call of Duty: Black Ops Cold War as part of the Season 2 battle pass which is claimed at tier 15.
+The FARA 83 is featured in the first-person shooter video game Call of Duty: Black Ops Cold War as part of the Season 2 battle pass which is claimed at tier 15.